StevenTammen/bibledocs.org/content/discussion/ryan-reeves/longer-topical-studies/early-and-medieval-history/great-schism-1054/_index.md

 <!-- --- -->

 ##### According to the statistics, frequency of Christian belief is strongly associated with geographic area.
-This should lead us to thoroughly question and examine our own beliefs
+This should lead us to thoroughly question and examine our own beliefs {#according-to-the-statistics-frequency-of-christian-belief-is-strongly-associated-with-geographic-area-this-should-lead-us-to-thoroughly-question-and-examine-our-own-beliefs}

 In the video, Dr. Reeves mentions that the Eastern Orthodox Church is the dominant form of Christianity in certain regions that have less prevalent ties with the Western world order, which means that despite its substantially smaller number of overall adherents relative to the Catholic Church (let's call it ~250 million people vs. ~1.5 billion people, or thereabouts), it still carries somewhat outsized relevancy in political and social spheres.